Still34/landing/_posts/2021-08-18-covid-late-summer.md

 the need to fulfill or doing work stuff during the weekends.
 Of course, none of this was obligatory, and my company did not ask me to do any of this, but it simply becomes a habit to work on whatever when you spend all the time in front of the same computer doing both personal and work stuff all day.
-While the lockdown has been lifted at the time of writing this post, most of my colleagues are still working from home due to an on-going renovation going on at our office and the fear of taking public transports during this strange time.

-Speaking of, let's talk about the lockdown.
+After getting back to work however, I've become much more focused instead of slacking off every now and then thankfully.
+At the time of writing this draft, mostly all of us have gone back to the office for work.
+While commute is still a bit bleh, now I have another reason to bust out my Switch during these hours.

 ## Lifting of Lockdown in Taiwan